KnospeW/IQ-link-Game/admin/H-originality.md

-We declare that the work we have submitted for Stage H of this assignment and all stages before it is entirely our own work
+We declare that the work we have submitted for Stage H of this assignment and all stages before it is entirely our own work.

-Signed:Yicong Du(u6127601)
+Signed:Yicong Du(u6127601), Alex Smith (u5838800)